BryMad/full-db-sdk-bryan-m/setup.md

 A centerpiece query of the DAL is search_details_by_stat_combo, a search that can return a customized, ranked list of player performances based on a minimum desired combo of stats. (eg "Find the players who have had at least 30 points, 10 rebounds, 10 assists, 1 steal, and 1 block in a game").

-After inputting the parameters via the DAL, this is how the search would look being fed into Postgres:
+After parsing the parameters via the DAL, this is how a potential search would look being fed into Postgres:

 SELECT game_date_est, player_name, pts, reb, ast, blk, stl FROM game INNER JOIN game_detail ON game.id = game_detail.game_id WHERE pts >= 30 AND reb >= 10 AND ast >= 10 AND blk >= 1 and stl >= 1 ORDER by pts DESC LIMIT 100;